natt96z/cybersac/docs/source/MediumCybersac.rst

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/video-camera-icon-set-in-black-and-white-colors-movie-symbol-illustration-vector.jpg

 This section is based on material introduced in this difficulty of the website, these videos provide interesting in-depth tutorials and summaries of the material described above.
-So that you know, video material is subject to change.
+Also please note, video material is subject to change.

 .. raw:: html